 Chocolate is typically rich in sugar and fat, among other not-so-healthy ingredients, so it may be best for your health to choose dark chocolate (which is lower in added sugar) whenever you need a small slight mood boost.

 4. Don’t Forget About Vegetables

-Green vegetables may not be as tasty as chocolate but they can still raise your spirits.
-Spinach, okra, lentils, avocado, and broccoli, among other green vegetables, contain B vitamin folate.
-Low levels of this substance have been linked with depression because a lack of B vitamin folate can impair the metabolism of “happy” hormones and substances such as serotonin and dopamine.
+Green vegetables may not be as tasty as chocolate, but they can still raise your spirits.
+Spinach, okra, lentils, avocado, and broccoli, among other green vegetables, contain the B vitamin folate.
+Low folate levels have been linked with depression because a lack of folate can impair the metabolism of “happy” hormones and substances such as serotonin and dopamine.
 More research is needed to understand the role of folate in relation to mood and mental health.

-Other vegetables like red bell pepper can also give you a small natural boost if you are feeling down.
+Other vegetables like red bell pepper can also give you a small natural boost if you feel down.
 Research shows that they stimulate the production of serotonin, among other chemicals, which can improve your mood in a natural way (5).
-Plus, they pack more Vitamin A than apples themselves!

 5. Drinks Can Also Be Mood Stabilizers